 The call() method may not create state (except in its first invocation, wrapping the creation of variables or other resources in tf.init_scope()).
-It is recommended to create state, including tf.Variable instances and nested Layer instances, arguments, and inputs cannot be provided via the default value of a keyword argument.
+It is recommended to create state, including tf.Variable instances and nested Layer instances, in (), or in the build() method that is arguments, and inputs cannot be provided via the default value of a keyword argument.